Ojabl/ExperienceCounter_2/README.md

 # ExperienceCounter_2

-Second version of simple WPF app used to calculate "experience points" for completing programming tasks.

 App has 6 different difficulty levels for each completed task and 3 levels for projects based on their length, also features dark mode and reset option.